-- 3. Students will acquire an in-depth understanding of modern theories and research in the cognitive, physical, social, and emotional development of children, including knowledge of family and school systems, and will apply such knowledge to the practice of school psychology. - 4.
-Students will develop a strong knowledge base specific to the profession of school psychology including its history and foundations, the various roles and functions of school psychologists, and alternative models by which services are delivered. - 5.
-Students will acquire and apply specific competencies in school psychology, especially in the areas of assessment, consultation, prevention, and direct interventions, while using an ecological, problem-solving approach in the delivery of psychological services in the schools. - 6.
-Students will acquire the knowledge and skills necessary to design and implement comprehensive mental health services, especially school-based services for promoting mental health and preventing social, emotional, and academic problems. - 7.
-Students will work collaboratively and effectively with teachers, administrators, support staff, community agencies, children and their families, and others in the delivery of psychological services in the schools. - 8.
-Students will apply a data-based, scientific problem solving approach to the delivery of all services, including assessment and intervention.
-Such services will be guided by current research and an appropriate assessment and analysis of multiple individual and ecological factors that influence learning and development.
-Evaluation data will be collected to demonstrate that services lead to positive outcomes.
-Where appropriate, students will use technology effectively in the delivery of assessment and intervention services, including on the acquisition and communication of information. - 9.
-Students will develop sufficient knowledge and skills in research, statistics, and evaluation and apply such knowledge and skills in the design and evaluation of programs and services in the schools. - 10.
-Students will develop the knowledge and skills in technology to apply in assessment, record keeping, communication, intervention, research, statistics, and evaluation, as well as other areas related to school psychological services.
+3. Students will acquire an in-depth understanding of modern theories and research in the cognitive, academic, physical, social, and emotional development of children, including knowledge of family and school systems, as well as knowledge of individual differences and diversity, and will apply this knowledge to the practice of school psychology.

+4. Students will develop a strong knowledge base specific to the profession of school psychology including its history and foundations, the various roles and functions of school psychologists, and alternative models by which services are delivered.

+5. Students will acquire and apply specific competencies in school psychology to support development of academic skills through assessment, consultation, prevention, and direct interventions, while using an ecological, problem-solving approach in the delivery of psychological services in schools.

+6. Students will acquire the knowledge and skills necessary to collaborate effectively with others in developing and implementing comprehensive multi-tiered mental health services, especially school-based services for promoting responding to crisis; and preventing social, emotional, and academic problems.
+7. Students will work collaboratively and effectively with teachers, administrators, support staff, community agencies, children and their families, and others in the delivery of psychological services in the schools that have a positive impact on children, schools, families, and other consumers.
+This includes obtaining and applying knowledge of evidence-based strategies to support family influences on positive child development and support family-school collaboration.

+8. Students will develop knowledge and skills in developing and implementing school-wide supports to maintain positive school climates and effective learning environments for diverse learners.